neural75/gqrx-scanner/README.md

 ```
 ./gqrx-scanner
 ```
-Performes a sweep scan with a range of +-1Mhz from the demodulator frequency in Gqrx.
+Performs a sweep scan with a range of +-1Mhz from the demodulator frequency in Gqrx.

 ```
 ./gqrx-scanner -m bookmark